mycaaz/socialite/README.md

-# SociaLite: An Android Sample App
+# socialite: An Android Sample App

-SociaLite demonstrates how to use various Android platform APIs to implement features that are commonly seen in social network apps, leveraging a variety of [Jetpack APIs](https://developer.android.com/jetpack/getting-started) to achieve complex functionality that works reliably on more devices and requires less code.
+socialite demonstrates how to use various Android platform APIs to implement features that are commonly seen in social network apps, leveraging a variety of [Jetpack APIs](https://developer.android.com/jetpack/getting-started) to achieve complex functionality that works reliably on more devices and requires less code.
 These are some of the